 The title of this show was created by Father Gilles Mongeau, S.J., a professor at Regis College at the University of Toronto, where the exhibition is taking place.
 It sums it up very well, an exhibition of modern devotional art.

 Modern works, whether traditional or abstract in approach, function as aids to devotion within the canonical traditions of the Roman Catholic and Russian Orthodox faith.
 I'm Catholic myself, and the artist I am showing with in this exhibition, Galina Oussatcheva, is from the Byzantine tradition.
 This show has represented one full and very challenging year out of my life, and I'll be showing a series of abstract bas-relief sculptures depicting the Stations of the Cross.
-The work in the show addresses issues of perspective and inverse perspective, covenant, and the personal.
+The work in the show addresses issues of perspective and inverse perspective

 The opening is on March 17th, which for me is also a special day (aside from being St. Patricks Day of course) as it will be 15 years to the day when I left Toronto on an Air India flight to London to get my connecting flight to Belfast in order to open my sculpture studio and “go pro” as they say.